Status: Constantly Drowsy

 There are dishes and laundry and emails and connecting with my husband, tv and books and podcasts and courses, and yet – there is no energy.
 There is no mental space left.

 Some days I walk through the motions, drowsy but at least productive.
-Other days, I don’t even try.
+On other days, I don’t even try.

 Drowsy in the evenings